Confidentiality & Medical Records

 Access to Records

-If you have a complaint about your GP practice, please contact the practice manager in the first instance or please refer to our complaints procedure or, alternatively, you can raise complaints about a GP, dentist, pharmacy, optician, or GP services (but not Out of Hours) with the NHS England on 0300 311 2233 or by email firstname.lastname@example.org.
+If you have a complaint about your GP practice, please contact the practice manager in the first instance or please refer to our complaints procedure .Although we hope you will feel able to contact the practice first, if you prefer you can make your complaint direct to the Comments and Complaints Unit at NHS Commissioning Board, PO Box 16738, Redditch B97 9PT (Tel 0300 311 2233), email address England.firstname.lastname@example.org.

 The Clinical Commissioning Group (CCG) can manage complaints relating to provider organisation, such as Acute hospital, ambulance service or community service, and commissioning decision.
 Alternatively you can raise a complaint with the provider of the service directly.
 If you do wish the CCG to manage your complaint then please contact the CCG via the following email address HSICCG.email@example.com

 If you still remain dissatisfied following and investigation you do have the right to take your complaint to the Health Service Ombudsman and they can be contact by telephone on 0345 015 4033.
-See www.ombudsman.org.uk (http://www.ombudsman.org.uk/) for more information
+See www.ombudsman.org.uk for more information.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.